Douglas Haig, 1st Earl Haig: Doullens

 Haig had a GHQ Reserve which was massed in the north, 72 hours' march away, to protect the Channel Ports.
-The French Commander-in-Chief, Pétain and Haig met on 23 March (4pm), and Pétain stressed the need for Gough's Fifth Army to keep in touch with Pelle's French V Corps on its right.
-Pétain agreed to place two French armies under Fayolle as a reserve in the Somme valley, but could not agree to Haig's request to send 20 French divisions to Amiens because of the risk of a German attack around Champagne.
-Amidst mutual suspicion – a French officer recorded Pétain's increasing fears on 22 and 23 March that the British would retreat on the Channel Ports – Pétain was issuing orders to cover Paris as a priority and maintain contact with the British "if possible".
+The French Commander-in-Chief, Pétain, agreed to place two French armies under Émile Fayolle as a reserve in the Somme valley, but could not agree to Haig's request to send 20 French divisions to Amiens.

 24 March was "probably the most traumatic day (Haig) had endured since" First Ypres in 1914.
 Half of BEF supplies came into Le Havre, Rouen and Dieppe and passed by train through Amiens, making it a major choke point.
-Planning that winter had left open the question of whether the BEF would retreat southwest or form "an island" around the Channel Ports (Calais, Boulogne, Dunkirk) through which Haig's armies drew the other half of their supplies.
+Planning that winter had left open the question of whether the BEF would retreat southwest or form "an island" around the Channel Ports through which Haig's armies drew the other half of their supplies.
 A retreat on the ports does not seem to have been decided until some days after 21 March.
-Haig remained composed in front of more junior officers.

 This is one of the occasions where doubt has been cast on the authenticity of Haig's diary.
-Haig's handwritten diary of the next meeting (Dury, 24 March at 11 pm) is brief.
-The typed diary – probably based on notes prepared in April – describes Pétain as "almost unbalanced and most anxious", claiming that after attending a Cabinet meeting in Paris, where he had been ordered to "cover Paris at all costs", he threatened to retreat on Paris, leaving the British right flank uncovered.
-Tim Travers argues that Pétain said at the meeting that he would only retreat on Paris if Haig retreated on the Channel Ports, and that Major-General Clive reported from the meeting that Pétain had come away satisfied that Haig would not break contact.
+For example, Haig's typed diary – probably based on notes prepared in April – describes Pétain as "almost unbalanced and most anxious", claiming that after attending a Cabinet meeting in Paris, where he had been ordered to "cover Paris at all costs", he threatened to retreat on Paris, leaving the British right flank uncovered.
+Tim Travers argues that Pétain said at the meeting that he would only retreat on Paris if Haig retreated on the Channel Ports, and that Pétain had come away satisfied that Haig would not break contact.
 In a postwar exchange of letters with Haig Pétain denied that he had ordered a retreat on Paris or had threatened Haig that he might, a recollection which Herbert Lawrence appears to have supported.
-It has been suggested that Haig and Lawrence, on the long drive back to GHQ from their meeting with Pétain may simply have misunderstood his intentions, and that any factual errors in Haig's diary for this period were honest if mistaken recollections.
+It has been suggested that Haig and Lawrence may simply have misunderstood his intentions, and that any factual errors in Haig's diary were honest if mistaken recollections.